The 2018 Conference will see a new departure in terms of presentation of competitively reviewed work through expert driven workshops.

 Competitive Expressions of Interest

 Competitive Expressions of Interest Papers should be a maximum of 4 pages long and adhere to General Guidelines for All Papers.
 Papers will not be presented in the traditional way during the workshops; rather, attendees will be given access to the papers for their chosen workshop in advance of the conference and those papers will form the basis of the activities during the workshop as advanced by the workshop leaders.
-Papers must be submitted on or before 16 February 2018.
+Papers must be submitted on or before Midnight GMT 4 March 2018.

 Papers should be submitted through the online Conference paper submission system via the link at the Call for Papers page